utsav0/daily-dev-tips/src/pages/posts/how-i-made-a-no-div-playground-in-vanilla-javascript.md

 Now, all we need to do is host it somewhere.
 In my case, I choose to host it on Netlify because I love how easy the git deployments are.

-Because this is a plain `HTML` script, using only `vanilla JavaScript`, we don't need any fancy deployment settings and can deploy from a git repo.
+Because this is a plain `HTML` script using only `vanilla JavaScript`, we don't need any fancy deployment settings and can deploy from a git repo.

 In this article, you can find more information on [deploying to Netlify](https://daily-dev-tips.com/posts/hosting-a-static-blog-on-netlify/).